The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

 - Coconut Butter

-Cacao butter
+1. Cacao butter

 Cacao butter comes from the same cocoa beans as cocoa butter, but the process of extracting the butter is a bit different.
-Cacao butter is perfect for using in a raw chocolate making as it’s extracted by cold pressing the cocoa beans and it all happends under the low temperature of 46-48C.

-Some also argue that cold pressed cacao butter is also healthier, but please bear in mind it’s still pure fat and has the same nutritional value as cocoa butter.
-It does mean that this way, the cacao butter still contains high antioxidant levels, which is why it’s highly regarded.
-The process is more complex and takes longer than the regular way of extracting the cocoa butter, so be prepared to pay more for a raw cocoa butter.
+I know that some people also argue that cold pressed cacao butter is also healthier, but please bear in mind it's still pure fat and has the same nutritional value as cocoa butter.
+It does mean that this way, the cacao butter still contains high antioxidant levels, which is why it's highly regarded.

 Since cacao butter is the closest to the cocoa butter, you can substitute it in any recipe or chocolate making without any problems.
 The taste, smell and the texture will be exactly the same.